aspose-font/Aspose.Font-Documentation/java/font-converter/type1/_index.md

 In this article, you will see how to convert `Type 1` format.
 Aspose.Font for Java offers you solutions for conversion `Type 1` to `TTF`, `Type 1` to `WOFF`, and `Type 1` to `WOFF2`.
 ____

-For all three conversions you need to import the following classes:
+For all three conversions you need to use the following statements:

 {{< highlight java >}}
     package com.aspose.font;